Association for Environmental & Outdoor education

 LIFETIME Achievement award

-The Lifetime Achievement Award – created in honor of one of AEOE's founding members and an influential leader in the advancement of outdoor education in California – was established to recognize outstanding lifetime achievements and contributions in the area of environmental and outdoor education.
-Anyone may submit a nomination form to the Board of Directors for this annual award.
+The Lifetime Achievement Award – established in honor of one of AEOE's founding members and an – was recognizes outstanding lifetime achievements and contributions in the area of environmental and outdoor education.
+The Lifetime Achievement Award is presented to those who have made a significant impact in environmental and outdoor education over the course of their career, both within their organization(s) and the field at large, and who demonstrate a strong commitment to equity and inclusion.
+Anyone may submit a nomination for this annual award.
 Nominees do not necessarily have to be an AEOE member.
 Past honorees can be viewed below.

 2023 Howard Bell Award Winner